harmonydata/harmonydata.github.io/content/en/blog/orientation-event.md

 * [How to Get Involved](/contributing-to-harmony/)
 * Q&A Session

-It's an opportunity to connect with fellow community members, ask questions, and learn more about how you can contribute to our vibrant community.
+It's an opportunity to connect with fellow community members, ask questions, and learn more about [open source in the social sciences](/open-source-for-social-science/) how you can contribute to our vibrant community.

 🚨 Share the event on social media and react on Discord to let us know you're coming.
 We can't wait to meet you!